 - Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT)

 - Oregon Teacher Standards and Practices Commission (TSPC)

-Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits our Professional Mental Health Counseling and Professional Mental Health Counseling—Addictions specialization (formerly Addiction Studies program) under their 2009 standards.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits our Professional Mental Health Counseling and Professional Mental Health Counseling—Addictions specialization under their 2009 standards.
 We are currently seeking re-accreditation under the 2016 CACREP standards.